 These are the scores as of June 30, 2020.
 As more participants and cards come in the total scores and breakouts may change, but currently UBS is the most valuable.
 We will show some of the other exciting attributes for UBS when we have some more of their upcoming ‘cord cutting’ events at local hospitals.

 Thankfully, we’ve had participation from 550+ groups.
 One of the main hashtags we always use when touching on the cards is #EveryCardCounts.
-That’s because all the cards are important even though this blog post has been focused on highlighting our MVG, MOST VALUABLE GROUP.
-Please don’t forget, Every Group Counts; they’re all important.
+That’s because all the cards are important.
+Even though this blog post has been focused on highlighting our MVG, MOST VALUABLE GROUP, please don’t forget, Every Group Counts; they’re all important as well.